philanc/plterm/README.md

-		       return a "next key" function that can be iteratively called to read a key (escape sequences returned by function keys are parsed) rawinput()  -- same, but escape sequences are not parsed. getcurpos() -- return the current position of the cursor getscrlc()  -- return the dimensions of the screen
+		       return a "next key" function that can be iteratively called to read a key (escape sequences returned by function keys are parsed)
+			   when keys.mouse is returned, mouse data is returned as additional vals btn, x, y, motion, modifier bits rawinput()  -- same, but escape sequences are not parsed. getcurpos() -- return the current position of the cursor getscrlc()  -- return the dimensions of the screen